taofed/react-web/README.md

 1. Walk over all components and check out the `@providesModule` info.
 2. When webpack build bundle, it makes your components recognised rather than throwing an error.
-3. It will help webpack build bundle with correct file depending on the target platform.
+3. It will help webpack build bundle with correct file depending on the tar* platform.

 You can find something like `@providesModule ReactActivityIndicator` on `react-web` component's comment, yes, it's for `HasteResolverPlugin`.